Weather in Colombia in September

 As such, it sees fewer tourists, which can result in lower prices for accommodation and tours compared to the December-January high season.

-That said, we suggest booking Amazon excursions early, and sorting your Caribbean Coast accommodation well ahead of travelling, too.
+That said, we suggest reservation Amazon excursions early, and sorting your Caribbean Coast accommodation well ahead of traveling, too.
 That way, you won’t miss out on securing your preferred tours or place to stay, and you might be able to take advantage of early-bird deals.

 Coffee plantation © Fotos593/Shutterstock